-Combining person-to-person and social media approaches, Saving Democracy will encourage Americans of ALL political stripes (Independents, Republicans, and Democrats) to step up to the moment, with an involvement that could make all the difference.
+Combining person-to-person and social media approaches, Saving Democracy encourages Americans of ALL political stripes (Independents, Republicans, and Democrats) to step up to the moment, with an involvement that could make all the difference.

-Next, Saving Democracy will focus resources during the 2023-2024 election cycle in purple swing districts where the nation’s fate will likely be decided.
-Here, Saving Democracy will make appeals to Democrats, Republicans, and no party preference (NPP) independents.
+Saving Democracy is focusing its work in purple swing districts in Southern California, making appeals to Democrats, Republicans, and no party preference (NPP) independents.
 NPPs make up approximately one-third of voters in many areas of the country.
 Saving Democracy will also reach out to and craft appeals to infrequent and new voters to stress that voting is the best way to exercise our power as American citizens.

 Democracy will not be saved by appeals to party loyalists.
 For 20-plus years, the nation’s political consultants have won elections by messaging to the base while largely ignoring the middle.
 In strictly partisan terms, the nation is sharply polarized into Blue and Red camps.